-The highest percentage of CDBG and HOME funds are directed to providing and improving the affordable housing units in the Town.
-The Town does not receive homeless assistance through ESG, but relies on the Homeless Alliance of WNY and Belmont Housing Resources for WNY, Inc. (PHA for Housing Choice Voucher Program/Section 8 rental assistance) to assist those at risk of homelessness.
-Housing Rehabilitation is the largest activity for retaining affordable housing stock in the Town.
+The highest percentage of CDBG and HOME funds are directed to providing and improving the existing residential housing units with some acquisition and rehab of affordable housing units in the Consortium Towns.
+Amherst and Cheektowaga do not receive homeless assistance through ESG, but relies on the Homeless Alliance of WNY and Belmont Housing Resources for WNY, Inc. (PHA for Housing Choice Voucher Program/Section 8 rental assistance) to assist those at risk of homelessness.
+The Town of Tonawanda does received ESG funds and is expected to assist approximately 15 homeless individuals in 2019.
+Housing Rehabilitation is the largest activity for retaining affordable housing stock throughout the Consortium.

 One Year Goals for the Number of Households to be Supported

-Homeless 1
+Homeless 14

-Non-Homeless 25
+Non-Homeless 312

 Special-Needs 2

-Total 28
+Total 328